lucienbill/obsidian-daily-notes/en-US/README.md

 Note: depending on your system, the templates might consider that your week start on Sunday.
 In France on my French computer, work weeks are configured "from Monday to Friday".
-You might need to fiddle with all instances of `tp.date.weekday` in the "Notes" template"
+You might need to fiddle with all instances of `tp.date.weekday` in the "Notes" template

 ## How do I use it
 Everyday, I write stuff: